fabricjs/fabric.js/README.md

 ### Credits

-- Ernest Delgado, for the original idea of [manipulating images on canvas](http://www.ernestdelgado.com/archive/canvas/).
+- Ernest Delgado for the original idea of [manipulating images on canvas](http://www.ernestdelgado.com/archive/canvas/).
-- [Maxim "hakunin" Chernyak](http://twitter.com/hakunin), for ideas, and help with various parts of the library.
+- [Maxim "hakunin" Chernyak](http://twitter.com/hakunin) for ideas, and help with various parts of the library.
-- Sergey Nisnevich, for help with object and group manipulation logic.
+- [Sergey Nisnevich](http://nisnya.com) for help with geometry logic.